Wednesday 25 August 2010

 • 2001 / At the instigation of Tournay's municipal authorities, merger talks are launched between RUS Tournaisienne and RRC Tournaisien, both playing in National Division 4 at that time.
 Tournay's mayor, Christian Massy, promises to build a new stadium if the two clubs can come to an agreement.
 Initially, the chosen location for the building project is Plaine des Manoeuvres, a location not far from Tournay's city-centre (a site later occupied by Tournai Hockey Club).

 • 2002 / In its last season as an independent club, RUS Tournaisienne wins the title in National Division 4A, thus managing a return to D3 after an absence at that level of 18 years.
 After the 2001-02 season, the talks between the two clubs are sealed with a merger deal, concluded at Tournay's town hall in May 2002.
 Although an agreement had officiously been found months before, official confirmation was not given until after the passing of Luc Varenne (1914-2002), renowned Belgian sports journalist and lifelong supporter of RRC Tournaisien who was an entrenched enemy of a merger with Union - those involved considered it the best way of showing respect to the terminally ill radio reporter in the last weeks of his life.
-Thanks to the title obtained by RUS Tournaisienne, the new club, christened Royal Football Club (RFC) Tournai, starts its life at National Division 3 level, playing its first team matches at Union's Stade Magdeleine Lefebvre for the time being, while a new stadium is built on top of Complexe Balamo, Racing's youth academy in Kain-la-Tombe.
+Thanks to the title obtained by RUS Tournaisienne, the new club, christened Royal Football Club (RFC) Tournai, which retains RUST's registration number 26, starts its life at National Division 3 level, playing its first team matches at Union's Stade Magdeleine Lefebvre for the time being, while a new stadium is built on top of Complexe Balamo, Racing's youth academy in Kain-la-Tombe.

 • 2003 / Having played its first season at Stade Magdeleine Lefebvre, RFC Tournai moves into its newly built ground at Kain-la-Tombe.
 The new stadium, of which the main pitch is situated on the exact same spot as Complexe Balamo's terrain 1, is christened Stade Luc Varenne in honour of the sports journalist.
 It is made up of a huge main stand, with a covered terrace opposite and two smaller terraces behind the goals, with a total capacity of 7,552.
 Aptly, the inaugural ceremony of the stadium and its three side-pitches is performed by Luc Varenne's widow.
 In subsequent years, Union's Stade Magdeleine Lefebvre and Racing's Stade de la Drève de Maire are both demolished - in the former case to make way for an extension of the local hospital.